-- Availability of Supporting Documentation: Each Client File must contain an application from the client that contains the required demographics and income for the entire family living in the residence.
-The Client File must also contain evidence provided by the subrecipient that the client is eligible to receive Weatherization Assistance Program (WAP) services.
-This evidence may include, but is not limited to, a memorandum from a third -party certification office stipulating the income levels of the family or source documentation for each income source listed on the application. - Self-Certification: After all other avenues of documenting income eligibility are exhausted, self certification is allowable.
-However, evidence of the various attempts at proving eligibility must be contained in the Client File, including a notarized Zero Income Affidavit signed by the potential applicant indicating that the applicant has no other proof of income.
+1. Availability of Supporting Documentation: For purposes of review and audit, each client file must contain an application from the client that contains the required demographics and income for the entire family living in the residence.
+Earned income or unemployment compensation for minors under the age of 18 (or full-time high school students) at the time of the application is not included in the household's total income for purposes of determining eligibility with WAP.
+The client file must also contain evidence provided by the subrecipient that the client is eligible to receive Weatherization Assistance Program (WAP) services.
+This evidence may include, but is not limited to, a memorandum from a third-party certification office stipulating the income levels of the family or source documentation for each income source listed on the application.
+These documents must be stored electronically in the WV WAP data management system.

-The WV WAP data management system calculates a twelve (12) month income period needed to create an annualized income equivalent for comparison to the poverty guidelines.
+- 2. Self-Certification: After all other avenues of documenting income eligibility are exhausted, self-certification is allowable.
+However, evidence of the various attempts at proving eligibility must be contained in the client file, including a notarized Zero Income Affidavit signed by the potential applicant indicating that the applicant has no other proof of income. - 3.
+Annualization of Income: The WV WAP data management system calculates a twelve (12) month income period needed to create an annualized income equivalent for comparison to the poverty guidelines.
 Annualized income may be calculated using less than twelve (12) months of income information.
-At least one (1) month of recent income is necessary for the database management system to calculate the annualized income for eligibility determination.
-In addition, family units that have received cash assistance payments under Title IV or XVI of the Social Security Act, or applicable State or local law paid during the twelve -month period preceding application, will be eligible for weatherization pursuant to 10 CFR Part 440.22.
+At least one (1) month of recent income is necessary for the data management system to calculate the annualized income for eligibility determination.
+In addition, family units that have received cash assistance payments under Title IV or XVI of the Social Security Act, or applicable State or local law paid during the twelve-month period preceding application, will be eligible for weatherization pursuant to 10 CFR Part 440.22. - 4.
+Re-certification of Eligibility: If one (1) year or more has lapsed between the date of application and the date weatherization services are scheduled to begin on a particular job, the income of that client must be re-verified as per WV WAP and DOE requirements.
+WVDED provides a secondary review of eligibility documentation and process by selecting a sample of weatherization dwellings during the monitoring process.
+WVDED will update the Poverty Income Guidelines and Definition of Income as revised by DOE each program year.